Visitor Experience Advisor

 Contract Type: Permanent

-Bristol Zoological Society, the conservation and education charity that runs and operates Bristol Zoo Project, higher education programmes and conservation projects across the world, is recruiting for a Development Assistant.
-This is an exciting opportunity to join the Development team.
+Bristol Zoological Society, the conservation and education charity that runs and operates Bristol Zoo Project (previously Wild Place Project), higher education programmes and conservation projects across the world, is recruiting a Visitor Experience Advisor.
+This is an exciting opportunity to join the Visitor Experience team.

 If you would like the advert in an alternative format, or would like to talk about how we can adjust the interview process to best support you, please contact hr@bzsociety.org.uk